n8behavior/tools/README.md

 Autotools to Docker
 -------------------

-There are lots of ways to build a Docker image from an Autotools.
+There are lots of ways to build a Docker image from an Autotools build.
 For convenience you can use the `distbin` script in this project

     $ distbin
     $ Docker build -t puterstructions-tools .